epsil/epsil.github.io/gll/index.md

     (cont (success val str))))
 ```

 To use the parser, we need to supply it with a continuation.
 Any function of one argument will do.
-For example, we can use `print`{.scheme}, which will cause the result to be printed to standard output:
+For example, we can use `print`, which will cause the result to be printed to standard output:

 ```scheme
 > ((succeed '()) "foo" print)
 (success '() "foo")
 ```

 Of course, this is a bit cumbersome, so in the final version we will provide a simpler interface for invoking parsers.
-For now, we proceed with `string`{.scheme}:
+For now, we proceed with `string`:

 ```scheme
 (define (string match)